tomjaguarpaw/H2/posts/properties-and-structure.markdown

 Do these notions of "structure" and "properties" correspond to those for categories, explained in [Stuff, structure, and properties](https://ncatlab.org/nlab/show/stuff,+structure,+property)?
 (Forget about the "stuff" for now).
-What, then, is the underlying category?
+What, then, is the forgetful functor?